yuri-mascarenhas/tv-show-search-app/README.md

 ## Overview

 This project is a simple website designed for making searches about TV shows.
-The main objective is to enhance my understanding of making API requests using **Axios** .
+The main objective of this study project is to enhance the understanding of making API requests using **Axios** .

 ## Project Structure